Armenia-Azerbaijan border fighting escalates, 14 killed

 Armenian officials claimed that Azerbaijani drones launched an attack on the Tuvush province town of Berd, targeting civilian infrastructure.
 Defense Ministry spokeswoman Shushan Stepanyan said that one of Azerbaijani drones was downed.

-The Azerbaijani military denied losing a drone and in turn claimed that its forces shot down an Armenian drone and destroyed an Armenian cannon along with its crew.
+The Azerbaijani military denied losing a drone and in turn claimed that its forces shot down an Armenian drone and destroyed an Armenian artillery system along with its crew.

 As hostilities continued, Armenia also accused Azerbaijan of launching cyberattacks on Armenian government websites.